 - Students who do not attend or satisfactorily complete classes will be discontinued from Maryland Promise; students receiving federal Pell grant aid may owe money back to HCC as a result of loss of financial aid and/or Maryland Promise funding.

 - Recipients are required to maintain continuous full-time enrollment and complete a certificate or associate degree program within two years.
-Maryland Promise awards convert to loans (payable to the state) if the recipient fails to fulfill this obligation.

 How do I apply?